imjamesdotme/imjamesdotme.github.io/_posts/2015-11-7-changing_auther_info_previous_git_commits.md

 git push -f origin master
 </code></pre>

-Once you've pushed to your remote, double check the commit history and you should find that everything has been corrected with the correct author information.s
+Once you've pushed to your remote, double check the commit history and you should find that all your commits now have the correct author information.

 You can also find the above script as a [gist](https://gist.github.com/imjamesdotme/8ca2281ad15f61037b41).
 The git ['Getting Started - First Time Git Setup'](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) documentation is certainly worth a browse if you need a remind of all the various config options.